 One trophy hunter is bad enough, but a bunch of trophy hunters are a lot worse.
 The participants in the competitions attract other people to join in and a lot of animals are needlessly killed by people trying to get a trophy.
 The jovial comradery of trophy hunters reveals their lack of concern for the animals they are slaughtering.

 Many people underestimate the destructive consequences of trophy contests.
 Even fishing trophy contests are abusive and detrimental.
 The “catfish noodling trophy contests”, which are common in Oklahoma and the south, are barbaric and despicable.
 The participants in these contests call it sport when they “manhandle” catfish without weapons.
-Catfish are dragged from their lairs gasping for air and only try to escape.
+Catfish are dragged from their lairs gasping for air and are only trying to escape.
 These confrontations only prove how uncivilized the noodlers are.
-The sadistic and cowardly crimes committed by noodlers certainly does not make them eligible for any kind of rewards.
+The sadistic and cowardly crimes committed by nooldlers certainly does not make them eligible for any kind of rewards.
 Noodling should be outlawed!

 Stopping trophy contests is a major goal in the fight for wild animal rights.
 Competitions in the slaughter of animals exists only because of degenerate people.
 Rewards should never be handed out to anyone who commits crimes against nature.
 It is up to the people who are trying to protect animals to stop the lowlife people who are needlessly slaughtering animals.